PDepaula/crypto-etl-pipeline-v2/README.md

 ## _Using Coingecko API_

 ## Business case
 Our team wants to be able to categorize the crypto currencies, and be able to query top coins for each category for research purposes.
+We want to be able to visualize it in more ways than just how Coingecko presents the data.

 # Connect:
 We will be using Coingecko API